dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/howto-invoke-discover-services.md

 Dapr puts any payload returned by the called service in the HTTP response's body.

+### Additional URL formats

-Furthermore, in order to avoid changing URL paths as much as possible, when make Dapr calls from user's code, Dapr provides a new way to help to integrate Dapr more easily:
+In order to avoid changing URL paths as much as possible, Dapr provides the following ways to call the Service Invocation API:

 1. Change the address in the URL to `localhost:<dapr-http-port>`.
 2. Add a `dapr-app-id` header to specify the ID of the target service, or alternatively pass the ID via HTTP Basic Auth: `http://dapr-app-id:<service-id>@localhost:3500/path`.